Cancer Complications: Confusing Bills, Maddening Errors And Endless Phone Calls

 If you've had a medical-billing experience that you think we should investigate, you can share the bill and describe what happened here.

 When she was diagnosed with adenocarcinoma of the pancreas head in July, she didn't anticipate so many bills, or so many billing mistakes.
-After all, she is a hospital nurse with good, private insurance that allowed her access to high-quality doctors and hospitals.
+After all, she is a hospital nurse with good private insurance that has allowed her access to high-quality doctors and hospitals.

-Randall Marley, a computer systems engineer, says he frequently comes home from work to find his wife not feeling well and frustrated about having spent a precious day of her recovery making phone calls to understand and dispute medical bills.
+Randall Marley, a computer systems engineer, says he frequently comes home from work to find his wife feeling unwell and frustrated about having spent a precious day of her recovery making phone calls to understand and dispute medical bills.
 One recent night she was in tears and "emotionally at a breaking point," he says.
 "The hardest part of this is seeing the toll it's taken on my wife."

 Stress-inducing bills accumulate

-But those statistics don't convey the daily misery of a patient with a life-threatening disease trying to navigate the convoluted financial demands of the U.S. health care system, while simultaneously facing a roller coaster of treatment and healing.
+But those statistics don't convey the daily misery of a patient with a life-threatening disease trying to navigate the convoluted financial demands of the U.S. health care system while simultaneously facing a roller coaster of treatment and healing.

 Stephanie Wheeler, a professor at the University of North Carolina at Chapel Hill, said the number of bills coming from different providers can be overwhelming.

 "It's oftentimes multiple different bills that are rolling in over a period of several months and sometimes years," says Wheeler, who has conducted survey research with metastatic cancer patients.
-"As those bills start to accumulate, it can be very stress-inducing."
+"As those bills start to accumulate, it can be very stress inducing."

 Given that many patients can't work during treatment, these bills may force even relatively well-to-do cancer patients to take out second mortgages, spend college savings or worry about leaving debt behind for their families, Wheeler says.

 Carol Marley is a slight woman who dotes on her two dogs and is involved in her church.
-Her 88-year-old father, who has dementia, had moved in with them a few years earlier.
-She and Randall pride themselves on living frugally.
+Her 88-year-old father, who has dementia, had moved in a few years earlier.
+She and her husband, Randall, pride themselves on living frugally.
 They pay their credit card off every month and don't have car payments.

-Carol and her daughter, June Marley, who is a second-year college student, have health insurance through Carol's employer, Ascension Health, a large, faith-based health care system with facilities across the nation.
+Carol and her daughter, June Marley, who is a second-year college student, have health insurance through Carol's employer, Ascension Health, a large faith-based health care system with facilities across the nation.
 Carol's husband has separate insurance through his job.

 They were hoping to retire early, buy an RV and drive around the country.
 Instead, they see their meticulous plans disappearing, even if Carol recovers.